RU EN

 • You are enrolled in full-time study at an institution approved by SEVP.

-• You confirm proficiency in English (or are going to take language courses).
+• You confirm your proficiency in English (or intend to take language courses).

-• You have funds for the entire period of study (proven by statements).
+• You have funds for the whole period of study (proven by statements).

-• You have a permanent place of residence outside the USA that you do not intend to abandon for good.
+• You have a permanent home outside the USA that you do not intend to give up for good.

 How to obtain an F-1 visa

-• After being admitted to a US university, you receive Form I-20 — the key document for the visa.
+• Once admitted to a US university, you receive Form I-20 — the key document for the visa.

 • You pay the SEVIS I-901 fee (about 350 USD) and the DS-160 fee (about 185 USD).